Indosinosuchus: Description

 Generally, all teleosaurs display a longirostrine skull shape, meaning their snouts are elongated and slender.
 However the degree of this elongation varies within the group, and with a rostrum to skull length ratio of 0.66 Indosinosuchus potamosiamensis falls into a group of teleosaurs with relatively short snouts compared to their relatives.
 This makes it similar to Mystriosaurus, Neosteneosaurus and Machimosaurus among others, which are considered mesorostrine rather than longirostrine by some authors.
 The tip of the snout, formed by the premaxillae, expands moderately to the side, which is a trait that varies between teleosaurs.
 Four teeth are situated in each premaxilla of I. potamosiamensis, organized into two closely spaced pairs, followed by 30 teeth in either of the only faintly ornamented maxillae and opposed by 31 dentary teeth.
 The tooth row is situated beneath the level of the occipital condyle, a trait diagnostic for the genus.
 All teeth are slender and conical in shape with a curved crown.
 Like in modern crocodiles, the teeth are organized in a matter that allows them to easily interlock.
 The space between the two pairs of maxillary teeth for instance gives room to the first tooth of the lower jaw, while the gap between the premaxillary and maxillary teeth is filled by the enlarged third and fourth caniniform dentary teeth.
 The incisive foramen, a small opening in the bottom of the premaxillae, connects to the maxillae and is positioned between two foramina.
 The nares open anteriorly, meaning directed towards the front of the skull and only slightly towards the top.
 The rims of the circular eye sockets are raised, giving them a somewhat telescopic appearance similar to modern gharials.
 Unlike gharials however, in which the eyes are directed purely upwards, the eyes of Indosinosuchus would be directed a little towards the sides as well.
-It is uncertain if this is a trait inherent to the genus or not, as the skull of the second species is too crushed to determine this state.
 The supratemporal fenestrae are large, nearly twice as long as wide, taking up the majority of the skull table and with the front border running perpendicular to the midline of the skull.